• Skip to primary navigation

 Source: Oyster: History of labor and employment laws in Mexico

-IMMEX & USMCA are two acronyms you should know if you’re doing manufacturing in Mexico.
-There are a lot of reasons why USMCA is great, but the most important one is that you’ll save money.
-Some examples include lower tariffs between the nations, encouraging investment in industrial buildings in North America, and opening up international markets.
+Familiarize yourself with the IMMEX and USMCA programs, as they can offer cost-saving benefits and streamline your manufacturing process in Mexico.
+There are many reasons why USMCA is so beneficial, but the most significant one is that you'll save money.
+Some examples include lower tariffs between nations, encouraging investment in industrial buildings in North America, and opening up international markets.

 Protecting Innovation With Mexico’s Intellectual Property Laws